 Applicants are required to submit three letters of recommendation.
 Letters should be from individuals who have supervised their work in a laboratory, research, or academic setting and can comment on the applicant’s intellectual ability, creativity, scientific leadership skills, and scholarly potential.

 All applicants from countries in which the official language is not English are required to submit official evidence of English language proficiency.
 The University requires the following minimum passing scores on the Test of English as a Foreign Language (TOEFL): 230 for Computer-based test; or 90 for Internet-based test (iBT).
 If an international applicant has enrolled in an academic program at an American University for at least one year and has a minimum 3.0 GPA, the TOEFL requirement can be waived.

 Applications are reviewed by an admissions committee comprised of faculty and a senior graduate student.
 The admissions committee review takes into consideration all aspects of an application: transcripts, prior research experience, test scores, letters of recommendation, statement of purpose, and the personal history statement.

 Top applicants are invited in February to visit UC Berkeley for interviews.
-2020 interview dates are January 31-February 2 and February 21-23.
+2021 interview dates are January 31-February 2 and February 21-23.
 Decisions on in-person recruitment are still pending.